Note: Our best Linux desktop round-up has been fully updated. This feature was first published in November 2013.

 In a nutshell: A traditional desktop

-If you like the idea of the traditional desktop look, but want something that'll run on slower or older machines, then Mate is a potentially excellent alternative to Cinnamon.
+If you like the idea of the traditional desktop look, but want something that'll run on slower or older machines, then Mate (pronounced ‘Ma-tay’, after the South American plant) is a potentially excellent alternative to Cinnamon.
+The developer website for Mate describes the project as an attempt to keep alive the classic Gnome 2 desktop.

 It's also forked from Gnome, but in this case, Mate is based on the older Gnome 2 release.
 This helps reduce its overheads, but you're given a choice of flavours to install, including a "core" build with little in the way of extras to bog your system down, although all the key features are still covered (including Caja – a twin-paned file manager forked from Gnome's Nautilus).